o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/intro.md

 ## PhysX Gems {#physx-intro-gems}

 The PhysX system uses the following gems, which you can [enable](/docs/userguide/gems/using-project-configurator.md) in the Project Configurator:
-+ **[PhysX](/docs/user-guide/features/gems/physx.md)** - Provides integration for the [NVIDIA PhysX SDK](https://developer.nvidia.com/physx-sdk) into Lumberyard\.
++ **[PhysX](/docs/user-guide/features/gems/physx.md)** - Provides integration for the [NVIDIA PhysX SDK](https://developer.nvidia.com/physx-sdk) into O3DE\.
 The integration provided includes a suite of components, configuration via the editor, Script Canvas integration, PhysX Visual Debugger integration, and a simplified API abstraction layer for games\.

   For more information, see [PhysX](/docs/user-guide/features/gems/physx.md)\.
 + **[PhysX Characters](/docs/user-guide/features/gems/physx-characters.md)** - Provides integration for character controllers and ragdolls\.
 To enable the PhysX Characters gem, you must first enable the [PhysX](/docs/user-guide/features/gems/physx.md) gem\.